 What personal information do we collect?

-The Foundation only collects personal information that is necessary to carry out our fundraising activities and administering our research grants.
+The Foundation only collects personal information that is necessary to carry out our fundraising activities, events and administering our research grants.

 Personal information held by us may include your name, address, any previous addresses, telephone or mobile phone number, date of birth, e-mail address, donation history, and a donor number.
 If you are a donor or have purchased something from us we may also have collected your credit card details, however this information is not retained.

-If you are research grant applicant, we may also collect information about your career and education.
+If you are a research grant applicant, we may also collect information about your career and education.

 How do we collect personal information?